All Episodes

 They are just a bunch of kooks.

-And they, the opposition, me, we're the ones getting in the way of reason.
+And they, the opposition, me, we are the ones getting in the way of reason.

-A veiled reference to Fox News owner Rupert Murdoch, Carl Rove, and people like me.
+A veiled reference to Fox News owner Rupert Murdoch, Karl Rove, and people like me.

 According to Al Gore, these puppet masters take advantage of the clever use of electronic mass media to manipulate the outcome of elections.

-It's sort of like Newsweek magazine back in uh 1994, we did a cover story with me, of course, on the cover, or time did whatever I forget which one.
+It's sort of like Newsweek magazine back in 1994 did a cover story with me, of course, on the cover, or Time did, whatever, I forget which one.

 Is there too much democracy in America?